 This is about as good as human relationships get.
 To continue the farming analogy, the rich soil marriage involves regular care and feeding of your spouse.
 The resulting back-and-forth flow of love and fondness is what everyone wants in a marriage, isn’t it?

 Some people feel that the only marriage worth sticking with is a rich soil marriage because that’s the only way both partner’s needs get met.
 The starving soil marriage does not meet anyone’s needs, obviously, and the heroic marriage will make one partner into a “door mat”, or so the saying goes.
-The underlying assumption here is that “getting your needs met” is the most important thing in life.
-This is not only a popular notion in our culture, but it’s often taught as a mental health imperative, too.
-Slowly, over time and watching many people who follow this idea, the only fruit I see is a growing level of selfishness and dissatisfaction.
+The underlying assumption here is that “getting your needs met” is the most important thing in life, and what marriage is all about.
+This is not only a popular notion in our culture, but it’s often offered as a mental health imperative, too.
+Slowly, over time and watching many people who approach marriage from a “my needs” perspective, the only fruit I see is a growing level of selfishness and dissatisfaction.
 All of which leads to an important question.

 Why Does It All Matter?